 2) Line up the kids as if you were taking a class photo.
 A maximum of six kids per row is ideal.

-3) Use a computer or similar with a loud speaker to play the guide tracks:
+3) Use a computer or similar with a loud speaker to play the guide track:

-5) The guide track plays four times with the demo vocals.
-After this it plays without and this is when the kids need to do their versions.
+5) The guide track plays 8 snare hits for the timing, then four times with the demo vocals for the first chant ‘England’.
+After this it plays without the vocals and this is when the kids need to do their versions.
+It then moves on to ‘Come On England’ and does the same thing but leaves every other guide vocal in so the kids can keep it in tune (ish!).

 6) There are gaps in the guide track for them so you can leave it on when recording.